jithsungh/custom_logstash/DYNAMIC_ILM_DOCUMENTATION.md

-# Dynamic ILM with Per-Container Policies
+# Edit #2 Dynamic ILM with Per-Container Policies

 ## 🎯 What This Feature Does